Guide to Clinical Clock Hours

 As you move through the program, you will gain clock hour experiences that collectively satisfy the M.S. degree, ASHA, California License, and California Credential requirements.
 To help you keep track of these hours, we have created a Clock Hours Tracking Spreadsheet for you to download and use .
 When you enter your clock hours in blue cells of the spreadsheet, they are automatically tallied and compared against the requirements you are expected to meet.» Download the CD Program Clock Hours Tracking Spreadsheet

 - The CD Masters Degree requires completion of three CD 880 clinics (including a minimum of one pediatric clinic and one adult).
 It also requires two internships - one in the school setting and the other in the medical setting.
 Each of the internships require 150 direct contact clinical hours and 50 additional residency hours.
 Across both internships, a total of 25 consultation hours focusing on individual clients' needs (e.g., IEP meetings, clinical rounds, family consultation, teacher consultation) can be counted towards the clinical hours for ASHA, Calfornia Licensing, and credential.
-In addition, 25 hours of the required clinical experience must be in audiology.

 - ASHA Certification requires a total of 400 clinical clock hours across a variety of ages and disorders.
 They do not specify the breakdown of those hours, except for stating that 375 out of the 400 hours must be direct client contact (rather than clinical observation).
 Also, 325 out of the 400 hours must be obtained at the graduate level (rather than undergraduate).